 3. The focus keyword is used in at least one subheading (such as an H2).

-4. The SEO title contains the focus keyword (would be perfect if it appears at the beginning but don’t sacrifice meaning for it).
+4. The SEO title contains the focus keyword (it would be perfect if it appears at the beginning but don’t sacrifice the meaning for it).
 The SEO title should be up to 560px for desktop and 550px for mobile (around 65 characters).
 You can check whether your copy is not exceeding the viewable limit with a SERP simulator.

 5. The meta description is longer than 120 characters (maximum 990px for desktops and 1260px for mobiles – around 156 characters) and contains the focus keyword.
 Should be treated as copy, as in the most convincing, well-written piece of text.
 This is what will bring organic traffic to the website.
 Again you can use a SERP simulator like Serpsim to check that you are inside the viewable limit.

 6. The slug/URL for this page contains the focus keyword, is less than 33 characters (3-4 words) and doesn’t contain stop words (and, in, the → exception: “how-to” might be so relevant to the topic that it is worth keeping with stop words)